Lolner95/godotter/README.md

 1. You type a goal in the dock (or use `/plan`, `/agent`, etc.).
 2. The plugin builds a **context bundle** (project root, index snippets, editor hints).
 3. The **local** FastAPI server calls **Gemini** with structured schemas where possible.
-4. Results stream back into the UI — plans, chat, diffs — depending on the workflow.
+4. Results stream back into the UI, plans, chat, diffs, depending on the workflow.

 For a route-level map of the HTTP API, see [`addons/GoDotter/backend/README.md`](addons/GoDotter/backend/README.md).